What Is Psoriatic Arthritis?

 Gene Editing

-Gene editing technologies, such as CRISPR-Cas9, hold promise for the treatment of various diseases, including psoriatic arthritis.
+Gene editing technologies, such as CRISPR-Cas9, hold promise for treating various diseases, including psoriatic arthritis.
 These technologies allow for targeted modifications of specific genes implicated in the disease process, potentially providing long-term benefits and even a cure for psoriatic arthritis.
 While gene editing is still in the early stages of development, it offers exciting prospects for the future management of psoriatic arthritis.

 Immunomodulation